SECTION I: GENERAL RULES RELATING TO BLINDS

 7. The minimum requirements of a stationary bush blind are, a boat hide 12’x3′ and/or a box 3’x4′ and big enough to conceal at least one person, 4 poles separated by 12′ length 3′ wide.
 Minimum of 2 bushes each side and/or camouflage.
 The blind license must be displayed.

-8. Upon completion of the building of your blind, it is mandatory that you email the office of the Currituck Co.
-Game Commission as provided with the license to arrange for inspection.
-The email is firstname.lastname@example.org.
+8. Upon completion of the building of your blind, it is mandatory that you e-mail the office of the Currituck Co.
+Game Commission at email@example.com. to give notice of completion as provided on the blind license.
 Blinds will be inspected randomly at the discretion of the CCGC.
-If you fail to call the Currituck County Game Commission attorney, it will be presumed that the blind has not been built up to the minimum requirements.
-This presumption my be rebutted by evidence that the blind has been built up to the minimum standards.
+If you fail to- email notice of completion to the CCGC , it will be presumed that the blind has not been built up to the minimum standards of the CCGC.
+This presumption may be rebutted by evidence that the blind has been built up to the minimum standards.
 All stationary bush blinds must be built before Janurary 1st. of each year.

 9. The CCGC may suspend a blind license for failure to build a bush blind up to the specifications of this section.
 If a blind license is suspended under this Section, the blind license holder may request a hearing before the CCGC to present evidence that the blind has been built up to the specifications of this Section.
 If the CCGC finds by the greater weight of the evidence that the blind has been built up to the specifications of this Section, then the license suspension will be lifted.
 If the CCGC finds by the greater weight of the evidence that the blind has not been built up to the specifications of this Section, then the license suspension will remain in effect and the blind will be made available as defined in Section II (4).